Burnett River: Prehistory

 The Burnett River area was historically inhabited by the Taribelang Aboriginal tribe.

 European exploration

 The river is named after James Charles Burnett, the first European explorer to visit the river in 1847.

 Dam construction

 Construction of the Paradise Dam on the Burnett River, 80 km upstream from Bundaberg, was completed in November 2005.
 The dam reservoir has a capacity of 300000 ML.
 Named after the old gold mining township of Paradise, which is now submerged under the waters of the reservoir, all of the structures and artefacts found at the site were transferred to the nearby town of Biggenden.
 The design of the dam complies with environmental guidelines and includes a fish ladder that allows fish such as the Queensland lungfish to travel upstream as well as downstream from the dam wall.

+Paradise Dam was damaged in 2013 floods, and currently operates at reduced capacity.
+In early 2024, the Queensland Government announced it would be replaced by a new Paradise Dam rather than attempting further repairs.

 Fish

 The Burnett River, together with the nearby Mary River, is home to the Queensland lungfish, one of the most ancient of the extant vertebrate species.
+The longest-lived known individual known for the Queensland lungfish, a male nicknamed "Granddad", was born and captured in the Burnett River before being transported to the Shedd Aquarium in Chicago, Illinois in 1933, where he lived to the estimated age of 109 years old before he died of natural causes in 2017.